ElijahLynn/devtools-redirect/README.md

-Boris - Google Chrome extension
+Devtools Redirect - Google Chrome extension
 ===============================

 Catch and redirect resources loaded from a specific domain / path.